wp-plugins/prizm-cloud-document-viewer/readme.txt

 == Frequently asked questions ==

-Please visit our [community](http://prizmcloud.accusoft.com/community/) for more faq's.
+Please visit our [community](http://prizmcloud.accusoft.com/community/) for more faq's and for support.

 = How do I sign up for Prizm Cloud? =